StephenHDN/Payroll-System/README.md

 # Payroll-System
-A simple Payroll system using Java Object Oriented Programming Functions
+A Payroll program that tracks and records the hours and wages of part time and full time employees with system features of generating, deleting, editing using OOP concepts